We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Good socks are the unsung heroes of any successful hunt, no matter how, when, or what you’re hunting, and Swiftwick is the latest addition to my list of approved hunting socks.
 The Tennessee-based brand makes natural Merino wool socks here in the USA, all of which are packed with wicking and compression-fit tech.
 My favorite pairs for hunting are the Pursuit Hike socks, although the Pursuit Ultralights are great too.

 This women’s boot from Lacrosse is a weirdly wonderful blend between a warm rubber boot (1200 grams of Thinsulate Ultra) and a highly-mobile fit for active hunts.
 The Alpha Agility boots somehow keep your heels in place while you hike to your stand or drag out a deer—without weighing you down.
 The pair weighs 4.3 pounds, and the combination of neoprene and rubber keep the rain and snow out while the Jersey-knit lining wicks away sweat.
 If you’re looking for an uninsulated boot, check out the Alpha Burly Pro in Realtree Edge.

-This fall, Hoyt joined the small pool of manufacturers who make a serious women’s bow, putting some of the company’s flagship technology into a compound with a short axle-to-axle (29 inches) height, a lightweight frame (3.7 pounds bare), and cams optimized for the shorter draw lengths that many female bowhunters need.
-It’s available for draw lengths from 23.5 to 25.5 inches and 26-28 inches, and draw weights are available in ten-pound increments from 20 to 60 pounds.
+Last fall, Hoyt joined the small pool of manufacturers who make a serious women’s bow, putting some of the company’s flagship technology into a compound with a short axle-to-axle (29 inches) height, a lightweight frame (3.7 pounds bare), and cams optimized for the shorter draw lengths that many female bowhunters need.
+The Hoyt Eclipse is available for draw lengths from 23.5 to 25.5 inches and 26-28 inches, and draw weights are available in ten-pound increments from 20 to 60 pounds.